Sj-Amani/setup_my_pc_for_my_work/README.md

                 ```

 - Click "CUDA Toolkit 10.2" from the [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).
 - On the CUDA download page, select the following options to see the "Installation Instructions".
-It's recommend to download a deb (network) version if you want to install Zed SDK later.
-Download is done using the terminal command "wget".
+It's recommend to download a deb (network) version if you have a good internet connection.
+The difference between "deb (local)" and "deb (network)" is whether you download them all at once or during installation.

 ![Cuda_toolkit](images/08_Cuda_toolkit.png)